 Now that’s going to be super costly! 😱

 While you also collect initial user requirements in an Agile project, it doesn’t end there.

-Agile splits up your software project into several sprints.
+Agile development methodology splits up your software project into several sprints.
 At the end of each sprint, you get valuable user feedback on the product, which helps you adapt to changing needs with ease.